rashanjotkaur/R/Assignment_4.md

    How many different variables are in the dataset?

 ## Q3c:
    What is the variable type of title ?
    A. It is a text (txt) variable
    B. It is a chronological (chr) variable
    C. It is a string (str) variable
    D. It is a numeric (num) variable
    E. It is an integer (int) variable
-   D. It is a factor (Factor) variable
+   F. It is a factor (Factor) variable
-   E. It is a character (chr) variable
+   G. It is a character (chr) variable

 ## Q3d:
    What is the variable type of genres ?
    A. It is a text (txt) variable
    B. It is a chronological (chr) variable
    C. It is a string (str) variable
    D. It is a numeric (num) variable
    E. It is an integer (int) variable
    F. It is a factor (Factor) variable
    G. It is a character (chr) variable

 ## Q4: